Repatriating Funds From Overseas: Transfers, Taxes, And More

 Foreign Investment In Belize

-Belize is one such country.
+Belize, for example.
 No restriction is placed on the repatriation of investment funds out of Belize, per se; however, the Central Bank has only so many U.S. dollars at its disposal at any given time.
 You have to file a request for a transfer and effectively wait in a queue.
 Priority is given, for example, to active businesses that need to pay for imports.

 File your request during the high season for tourism, when the Central Bank has more hard currency coming into its coffers, and you’ll likely see your money more quickly than if you made the request during low season.

 You can see the implications of this reality playing out at street level when you pass through the Belize airport on your way out of the country.